-The German captain of the rescue ship, Sea-Watch 3, which defied the Italian government ban and docked at Lampedusa, has said she regrets any alarm caused when the ship trapped a police boat against the quay.
+The German captain of the rescue ship, Sea-Watch 3, which defied the Italian government ban and docked at Lampedusa, has appeared in a Sicilian court.

 The boat has been impounded and is liable for a fine of up to €50,000 euros.